 You should be concerned about fitting in, even if you’re an artist like Kemp.
 Standing out while you’re visiting another place can make life uncomfortable – and it could even cost you yours.
-This summer, four visitors cycling in Tajikistan were targeted and killed by terrorists.
+Last summer, four visitors cycling in Tajikistan were targeted and killed by terrorists.
 The U.S. State Department is continuously warning Americans about travel abroad, sometimes advising them to stay away from touristy areas.

 So how do you not look like a tourist, even if you are one?
 It’s a combination of wearing the right clothes, visiting the right places, and behaving in an un-touristy way, say experts.

 “Nothing identifies you more like a tourist and an American as white Nike sneakers,” says Kemp.
 “The blue jeans and sneakers went in the closet.”

 Sometimes, blending in means staying away from clothes marketed to travelers.

 “Locals don’t wear zip-off pants and breathable mesh shorts,” says Summer Davis, who spent two years as a tour guide in Morocco.